 When to hydrate, when to replenish

 Sports drinks are overkill for most.
-Whilst high end athletes, training endlessly, will benefit from slamming the sugared drinks fast, most of us do not train enough to justify the 36 grams of sugar in one bottle of Powerade.
+While high-end athletes, training endlessly, will benefit from slamming such drinks fast, most of us do not train enough to justify the 36g of sugar in one bottle of Powerade.

 So when, and how, do we replace lost fluids, electrolytes and glycogen?

 You sweat, so it is time to rehydrate.
 Water is needed to carry nutrients and waste throughout the body; regulate body temperature; act as a cushion and lubricant between joints, spinal cord, and eyes; and maintain the structure of large molecules such as glycogen and proteins.
 It also helps your brain tick, needed for alertness, concentration and memory.

 So following exercise, especially when sweating, it is recommended to have some water.
 Cool.
 Easy.